algobulls/pyalgotrading/docs/strategies/strategy_guides/common_strategy_guide.md

 # Common Strategy Building Guide

 ## Understanding the Strategy Structure
 The strategy code is basically a Python Class, with its Base Class as StrategyBase (for regular strategies) or StrategyBaseOptionsV2 (for options strategies).
-In this article we will focus on a regular strategy called ‘EMA Regular Order’  - a strategy which gives BUY and SELL signals based on two EMA indicators and takes new-entry & previous-exit at every crossover.
+In this documentation we will focus on a regular strategy called ‘EMA Regular Order’  - a strategy which gives BUY and SELL signals based on two EMA indicators and takes new-entry & previous-exit at every crossover.
 We also will be discussing about an options strategy called "Options Bear Call Ladder Strategy" - strategy which uses 3 legs to optimize the risk and returns of the options.
 Inside the strategy class there are many methods that could be divided into 2 different sections: Mandatory Methods: Initialization Methods, 4-Core Loop Methods & Optional Methods: Algorithmic Calculation Methods & Miscellaneous Methods.
 These sections are explained briefly below.

 ### Mandatory Functions: